luca-heltai/oandav20/README.md

 ## Features

 - pass only one Oanda account ID and remember it (useful, if you manage only one account)
+- update pending orders without closing one and creating one (reusing the previous order details)
-- cancel filtered / all pending orders at once
+- cancel filtered / all pending orders at once (eg. cancel all fx pairs with the "USD")
 - close filtered / all open trades at once

 Intended to implement: